-Many complaints made to the Michigan Department of Licensing and Regulatory Affairs (LARA) regarding nurses arise out of an employment context.
+Many complaints made to the Michigan Department of Licensing and Regulatory Affairs (LARA) regarding nurses arise in an employment context and involve issues with employers.
 Nurses and other employees in Michigan have a right to obtain a copy of their personnel files, which often contain documents and information that can help them formulate and support a defense of the allegations brought against them.

 Other types of documentation from a nurse’s employment can also be beneficial in formulating and supporting a defense to allegations made against a nurse.
 Such documentation can include but is not limited to helpful performance reviews, documentation regarding awards or accolades given by the employer, and letters of support from supervisors and colleagues.